-Fifty-two-year-old Tracy Garcia was outside her home when a pack of mixed Daschunds owned by a neighbor fatally attacked her on May 10, 2018, in Ardmore Oklahoma.
-Three females and four male Daschunds were involved.
+Fifty-two-year-old Tracy Garcia was outside her home when she was killed by a pack of dogs, several being possibly part daschunds mixes in Ardmore, Oklahoma on May 10, 2018.
+The dogs belonged to a neighbor.
+Three females and four male were involved.
 All were under 40 pounds and ranged in age from about 1 to 3 years.
 Police shot and killed one dog, and the other six were euthanized.

 Dog bite safety – How to avoid being killed by a pack of dogs

-- First, a pack of dogs running loose may pose an extreme danger to public safety.
+- First, a pack of dogs running loose, regardless of breed, may pose considerable danger to public safety.
 This has been the fact pattern in many fatal dog attacks.

 - Second, Daschunds are not necessarily the docile breed many people make them out to be.
 A report published in a peer-reviewed animal behavior journal found that Daschunds along with Jack Russell Terriers and Chihuahuas overall were the most aggressive breeds.

 - Third, other fatal dog attacks have involved Daschund mixed dogs.
 One happened in a well-publicized incident in Philadelphia in the late 1980s.
 This deadly dog attack involved a group of mixed Daschunds who lived with a disabled elderly lady (the victim).
 These dogs were tested individually and together as a group.
 When examined separately each dog was okay, but when brought together as a pack their aggression returned.

 - Fourth, never act in a provocative fashion to an unknown group of dogs.
 Yelling at the dogs or trying to shoo them should be avoided.
 In the incident under discussion, not much is known about the circumstances surrounding this tragic incident involving Ms. Garcia.
 For example, we do not know how she acted when she first encountered the dogs.
 Did she engage in any behavior that may have facilitated or provoked this attack?